Jnis/SwiftUIRippleEffect/README.md

-# SwiftUIRipple
+# SwiftUIRippleEffect

-Ripple effect on SwiftUI
+A description of this package.